titomazzetta/FullStackRestaurantApp-Oath2/README.md

 # Full-Stack Restaurant Application

 ## Overview
-This project is a full-stack restaurant application developed as a capstone project for the MIT xPRO Full Development certification.
-Utilizing Next.js for the frontend and Strapi v4 for the backend with GraphQL, this application demonstrates modern web application development techniques.
+This project is a full-stack restaurant application developed utilizing Next.js for the frontend and Strapi v4 for the backend with GraphQL, this application demonstrates modern web application development techniques.
 It's a comprehensive example of a full-stack JavaScript application.

 ## Table of Contents
 - [Overview](#overview)